bonaerges/quiz-back/README.md

 	c) DTO and Mapper

-		-AnswerUpdateDTO purpose is for RequestBody  update/post controller contains Description + isAnswerCorrect -AnswerDTO purporse is for HTTP Get methods on controller to show only user data required without password.
+		-AnswerUpdateDTO purpose is for RequestBody  update/post controller contains Description + isAnswerCorrect -AnswerDTO purporse is for HTTP Get methods and PUT Answer creation controller to show only asnwer data without ID.

 	d) Mapper:
-		-AnswerMapper is used to convert from DTO to Model and from Model to DTO.
+		-AnswerMapper is used to convert from DTO to Model and from Model to DTO.AnswerDTO is the one use for DTO

 	e)Answer Controller:	Below is the mapping can be used on Answer Rest Controller

-Service Method  	HTTP method 	CRUD 	URI 		Description create	   	POST 	Create		/answer		Create a new answer given a 									AnswerDTO object
+Service   HTTP   CRUD 		URI 				Description create	  POST 	 Create	   /answer				Create a new answer given a AnswerDTO object

 findAll	  GET 	 Read		/answer				Return a list of answers paginate.
 Default pagination page=0 y size 10 findById  GET	 Read		/answer/(idAnswer)	Return answer details for a specific answer id

-update		PUT	Update/Repl  /answer/(idAnswer)	Update description for answer
+update	  PUT	 Update/Rep /answer/(idAnswer)	Update description for answer

 delete	  DELETE Delete		/answer/(idAnswer)	Remove answer completely

 **************************************************************************************************************************